 When I have all these 5 spiritual faculties then all the opposite 5 mental hindrances will go.
-Take for example, Saddhā or faith - when you are very confident, very composed and very calm, and you have very strong faith, you got no more doubt isn't it?
-The last hindrance which is doubt is no more, then when your mind is very confident, very composed, there is also no restlessness.
-When there is Samādhi, the mind is also not disturbed because this mind that has Samādhi is unwavering and collected, - hence sensual desires, ill-will also cannot come in.
+Take for example, Saddhā or faith when you are greatly confident, very composed and very calm, and you have strong faith, you have no more doubt isn't it?
+The last hindrance which is doubt is no more, then when your mind is confident, very composed, there is also no restlessness.
+When there is Samādhi, the mind is also not disturbed because this mind that has Samādhi is unwavering and collected, - hence sensual desires, ill-also cannot come in.
 And when there is Sati or mindfulness there is no thought because Sati is just awareness before the knowing (or the arising of thought).
-No thought means what? - No fear, no worry, no anxiety, no restlessness.
-Of course when you have the last spiritual faculty which is wisdom or Pañña then all the 5 mental hindrances will be gone, because you understand already.
-Then the sloth and torpor, this one you can overcome if you have Viriya and your faith is very strong.
-When you are full of confidence, that confidence will drive you to develop the spiritual zeal or tenacity to cultivate, so how can you be sleepy and also because you see the importance of cultivating this meditation and you also see the importance of realising this dhamma, so that suffering need not be; so that your life can be taken care of; So that you don't have to go through life the way other people go through; So that you don't have to be entangled with life anymore; So that all of suffering related to delusion, heedlessness and ignorance will not arise in you anymore.
-So the spiritual faculties will take care of the hindrances and with the 5 spiritual faculties developed, you no need to ask me how to meditate, you will know how to meditate because this is the meditative mind that is perfect.
-When your faith or Saddhā, Viriya, Sati (mindfulness) and Samādhi are very stable, Pañña will arise and you will keep on understanding things.
-Wisdom or Pañña will keep on arising because that is the meditative mind.
-So that's why when you use that meditative mind to cultivate the Noble 8 Fold Path, you will understand what right view is, especially Right view - with regard to the Laws that govern all of life and existence.
-And the Buddha has described the 3 spiritual laws that he termed as the right view - they are the law of karma (karma niyama), the law of the mind (citta niyama), then the order of dhamma niyama.
+No thought means what? - No fear, no worry, no anxiety and no restlessness.
+Of course, when you have the last spiritual faculty which is wisdom or Pañña then all the 5 mental hindrances will be gone, because of your understanding.
+Then the sloth and torpor, this one you can overcome it if you have Vīriya and your faith is very strong.
+When you are full of confidence, that confidence will drive you to develop the spiritual zeal or tenacity to cultivate, so how can you be sleepy and also because you see the importance of cultivating this meditation and you also see the importance of realising this dhamma, so that suffering need not be;

+so that your life can be taken care of; So that you don't have to go through life the way other people go through; So that you don't entangled with life anymore; So that all of suffering related to delusion, heedlessness and ignorance will not arise in you anymore.
+So, the spiritual faculties will take care of the mental hindrances and with the 5 spiritual faculties developed, you no need to ask me how to meditate, you will know how to meditate because this is the meditative mind that is perfect.
+When your faith or Saddhā, Vīriya, Sati (mindfulness) and Samādhi are very stable, Paññā will arise, and you will keep on understanding things.
+Wisdom or Paññā will keep on arising because that is the meditative mind.
+So that's why when you use that meditative mind to cultivate Noble 8-Fold Path, you will understand what right view is, especially Right view - with regard to the Laws that govern all of life and existence.
+And the Buddha has described the 3 spiritual laws that he termed as the right view - they are the law of karma (karma niyāma), the law of the mind (citta niyāma), and the order of dhamma niyāma.
 These 3 great spiritual laws govern all of life and existence.
 And if you understand them, you will understand life, and you will know how to live life.
-So when you have right view cultivated, you will know how to arise the right thought, right speech, right action and right livelihood, and the right efforts to purify your thought.
-All these come about through what? - The right understanding with regards to the law of karma.
+When you have right view cultivated, you will know how to arise the right thought, right speech, right action and right livelihood, and the right efforts to purify your thoughts.
+All these arise when there is right understanding with regards to this law of karma.